zulip/zulip-archive/README.md

 Go to `https://github.com/<username>/<repo-name>/settings/pages`, select `main` (or a branch of your choosing), and `/` as the folder.
 Save the changes.
 The base URL of the generated site will be resolved to GitHub Pages, i.e., `https://<username>.github.io/<repo-name>` or the configured custom domain name.

-Alternatively, you can configure the `base_url` option to populate the base URL without enabling GitHub Pages.
+Alternatively, you can configure the `base_url` option to populate the base URL.
+This option could be useful in situation when you are not using GitHub Pages.

 ### Step 5 - Configure the streams you want to index